 - a.
-A disposal by Y (Pty) Ltd of its entire business undertaking to X Ltd in terms of s 112. - b.
+A disposal by Y (Pty) Ltd of its entire business undertaking to X Ltd. - b.
 An amalgamation or merger between X Ltd and Y (Pty) Ltd, where Y (Pty) Ltd will transfer its assets and liabilities to X Ltd and then be deregistered. - c.
-A scheme of arrangement between X Ltd and Y (Pty) Ltd in terms of s 114. - d.
-A compulsory acquisition by X Ltd of all the shares in Y (Pty) Ltd in terms of s 124. - e.
+A scheme of arrangement between X Ltd and Y (Pty) Ltd. - d.
+A compulsory acquisition by X Ltd of all the shares in Y (Pty) Ltd. - e.
 None of the above unless Z can be convinced to support the transaction. - 12.
 X Ltd wants to acquire control of Y (Pty) Ltd. The acquisition can be structured in various ways.
 The shareholders of Y (Pty) Ltd support the acquisition and a special resolution in Y (Pty) Ltd will this be possible.
 However, some of the shareholders in X Ltd, including G who holds 28% of the shares in X Ltd, oppose it.
 As a result, it is unlikely that a special resolution will be adopted in X Ltd.